 With the World Series coming to an end tonight, the 2011/2012 off-season officially begins tomorrow.
 You can check out all of the important off-season dates on the Off-Season Calendar.
 Here is a quick primer of all of the off-season topics:

-Teams must reinstate players from the 60-day disabled list by Sunday, getting their rosters down to 40-men.
-The Pittsburgh Pirates currently have four players on the 60-day disabled list: Ross Ohlendorf, Jose Ascanio, Jeff Clement, and Steve Pearce.
+Teams must reinstate players from the 60-day disabled list no later than five days after the end of the World Series, getting their rosters down to 40-men.
+The deadline this year is on Wednesday.
+The Pittsburgh Pirates currently have five players on the 60-day disabled list: Paul Maholm, Chris Snyder, Kevin Correia, Steve Pearce, and Kevin Hart.
 They will need to clear roster spots for any of those players they wish to retain.